 Both cogongrass (Impeprata cylindrical) and Japanese climbing fern (Lygodium japonicum) occur at the park.
-Climbing fern is found primarily in sinkholes and along the river.
-Cogongrass is scattered in several upland areas of the park and is also present on adjacent private lands.
-Cogongrass should be treated twice annually, in fall before frost and in spring after regrowth.
-Climbing fern must be treated annually.
+The climbing fern is found primarily in sinkholes and along the river.
+Cogongrass is scattered in several upland areas of the park and is also present on adjacent private property.
+Cogongrass should be treated twice annually, in the fall before frost and in the spring after regrowth.
+Climbing fern should be treated annually.